 Most articles related to employee engagement offer quick-fixes and best practices on how to boost employee engagement.
 Such as offering advice like “give employees flexible hours.”

 It can be helpful to know what solutions have seen success for other businesses, of course.
 And many of these tips do increase employee engagement and morale in the short term.

 However, if your goal is to achieve profound and systemic improvements in employee engagement, implementing singular short-term solutions just won’t cut it.

 Think about it from this perspective: if you wanted to improve your overall physical health permanently, what should you do?
 Go on a fad diet to get quick weight loss results.
-Or, alternatively, you could change your entire lifestyle through a multifaceted program built from proper diet, nutrition, and exercise, and other activities slowly over time.
+Or, alternatively, you could change your entire lifestyle through a multifaceted program built from proper diet, nutrition, and exercise, and other activities.

 Undoubtedly, the quick fix fad diet is an excellent route if you want to lose weight quickly.
 But it’s ineffective if your goal is to achieve long-term permanent improvements in your overall physical health.

 The same logic applies to an Employee Engagement Program.
 You can’t expect to experience long-term results by implementing any corporate trend.